ghcpuman902/mangolb/README.md

 Google "HTTP GET method" or click [here](http://www.w3schools.com/tags/ref_httpmethods.asp) to read more about GET method.

-*http://yourdomain.com/mangolb/* will display the contents in `default.txt`
+*http://yourdomain.com/mangolb/* will display the contents in `articles/default.txt`

 *http://yourdomain.com/mangolb/?title=YOUR-ARTICLE-TITLE* will display the contents in `YOUR-ARTICLE-TITLE.txt`